Human Resources Management - 113

-The placement component of the HR program is a vital aspect of the student’s Program of Studies, and provides the student with valuable hands on experience working in a Human Resources department.
-The unpaid placement involves full-time hours for 7 weeks in May and June.
+The placement component of the HR program is a vital aspect of your Program of Studies, and provides you with valuable hands on experience working in a Human Resources department.
+The unpaid placement involves full-time hours for 7 weeks.
 Previous students have been placed with municipal governments, hospitals, not-for-profit organizations, manufacturing firms (union and non-union) and in the service sector.

 Your future career options